 - Longer term: the effectiveness of the volunteer contribution to the delivery of health outcomes will be enhanced.

-Clear Pathway will include the following activities:
+Clear Pathway is delivering the following activities:

 - Facilitate engagement, supporting NHS and third sector participants to identify their current levels of engagement around volunteering, as well as gaps and opportunities for improving partnership working around volunteering.